-This episode is sponsored by NU ECO.
-An eco-friendly & sustainable cleaning product company, based in beautiful South Africa.
+NU ECO sponsors this episode.
+An eco-friendly & sustainable cleaning product company based in beautiful South Africa.
 To learn more, visit https://www.nu-eco.co.za

-Afternoon tea is “one of those occasions where you can either go really all-out or stick to the essentials.”
-These essentials, according to Eileen, include a small plate, teacup, saucer, and a small pastry fork and a small butter knife for each attendee.
+Afternoon tea is “one of those occasions where you can either go all-out or stick to the essentials.”
+According to Eileen, these essentials include a small plate, teacup, saucer, a small pastry fork, and a small butter knife for each attendee.
 Then, of course, there is the teapot, as well as the jams and cream and, finally, plates for your sandwiches, cakes, and scones.
-Those iconic tiered stands are usually reserved for venues outside the home and are mainly utilized for space-saving purposes.
+Those iconic tiered stands are usually reserved for venues outside the home and are mainly utilised for space-saving purposes.